Pride Guide 101: Glossary of Gender And Sexual Identity Terms

 Sapiosexual: It refers to the person who experiences attraction on the basis of the intelligence of another person.

-Sex Averse: It refers to people who don’t keep any interest in sexual behavior.
+Sex Averse: It refers to people who don’t keep any interest or show an unwillingness in engaging in sexual behavior.

 Sex Repulsed: It refers to people who are asexual and repulsed by sexual behavior.

 Trixic: It refers to a nonbinary person who is attracted to females.
 They can also be identified as lesbians.

 Third Gender: This is a concept in which individuals are categorized, either by themselves or by society, as neither man nor woman

 Varioriented: It refers to the situation when an individual’s sexual interest in not projected at the same sex or gender.

 WSW: It refers to females who have sex with females.
 This includes bisexual women, lesbians, and heterosexual women.